jasonhendriks/bartender/README.md

 ### Continuous Integration

-After committing and pushing any changes, GitHub will run the tests and, if successful, auto-deploy to Heroku.
+After committing and pushing any changes, GitHub will run the tests.
+If successful, Heroku will automatically retrieve the changes, build and deploy.

 ### Manual Deploy with Heroku CLI

-Push to the Heroku GIT remote to trigger a deployment:
+Push to the Heroku GIT remote to manually trigger a deployment:

 ```
 git push heroku